 Do you see your differences as your strength?

-I was trying to do was find an empty space in the design profession, because these were really provocations and questions about the way of thinking about design so I never gender assign or use the word feminine in my work.
+What I was trying to do was find an empty space in the design profession for provocations and questions about the way of thinking about design.
 The lacy pink of the Lolita lamp, it was a daring gesture in 2008.
 We even had a subtitle with Moooi, ‘Who’s Afraid of Pink?’
 It was a risk to produce a pink lamp, then in 2016 pink was one of the most popular colours at Milan Design Week.
 I believe that together we helped liberate pink.
-Of course the idea was probably inspired by being female, but at the end of the day it is always the work speaking for me.
+Of course the idea was probably inspired by being female, but at the end of the day I never gender assign or use the word feminine in my work, it is always the work speaking for me.

 Can we chat about the Knitty lounge, your new piece for Moooi.
 I love the way you describe it as having the ‘Alice in Wonderland’ effect.